Having health insurance is a legal requirement and Pacific School of Religion encourages all students to maintain coverage.

-Refer to the questions below, but also find out about issues particular to you as an international student here.
+Refer to the questions below, but also find out about issues particular to you as an international student at the tab above.

 Affordable Care Act

 Co-pay – the additional fee a person pays upfront for each visit to a doctor or for each prescription purchased at the time when service is rendered.
-Typically this can range from $15/visit to $40/visit for the GTU HIPS.
-However, unlike coinsurance where the insured is required to pay a certain percentage of the covered costs, co-pay plans require the insured to pay a specified dollar amount.
+Unlike coinsurance where the insured is required to pay a certain percentage of the covered costs, co-pay plans require the insured to pay a specified dollar amount.

 Deductible – the cost a person pays for medical care before the insurance company pays.
 Some policies have a limit on how much a person will pay in deductibles in a year.

 HMO – Health Management Organization; PPO – Preferred/Participating Provider Organization; for more info on the differences see: http://www.insurance.com/FAQs/healthFAQDetail.aspx/index/7

 Open Enrollment – the limited time period in which an individual may enroll, cancel or change their health insurance plan.
 Once the time of open enrollment has passed, the individual must wait until the next open enrollment time in order to enroll, cancel or change their health insurance plan.

 Premiums – the amount paid or to be paid by the policyholder for coverage under the contract, usually in periodic installments.
 Premium costs for students will be assessed each semester.